Quantum Probability Estimation for Randomness with Quantum Side Information: Models

 If $\cC(U)$ is the classical model arising from a Bell-test configuration with only non-signaling assumptions and no additional quantum constraints, then the maximal extension of $\cC(U)$ to $\Pfnt{E}$ makes no physical assumptions on the protocol devices other than non-signaling and therefore allows the devices to exhibit super-quantum correlations.
 The models obtained when the devices and $\Pfnt{E}$ are jointly quantum are more constrained.
 They arise from families of POVMs as follows. \begin{definition} Let $\fkP(U)$ be a family of POVMs of $\Pfnt{D}$ with outcomes $U$.
 The model for $U\Pfnt{E}$ \emph{induced by $\fkP(U)$} is defined by

 \end{definition} Expressions of the form $\fkP(U)$ with $U$ a CV are reserved for families of POVMs.
 The notation $\fkP(U)$ indicates the outcome CV of the members and does not indicate function application or a CV construction.
 We may subscript $\fkP$ to distinguish families in context.
-For Bell-test configurations, adding all quantum constraints to a classical non-signaling model $\cC(V)$ and constructing the maximal extension of $\cC(V)$ need not be equivalent to inducing a model from a suitably constrained set of POVMs.
+If \(\cC(U)\) is an induced model, then the maximal extension of \(\tr(\cC(U))\) contains \(\cC(U)\).
+On the other hand, for Bell-test configurations, adding all quantum constraints to a classical non-signaling model $\cC(V)$ and constructing the maximal extension of $\cC(V)$ need not be equivalent to inducing a model from a suitably constrained set of POVMs.
 Further research is required to explore the relationships between maximal extensions and induced models.

 \begin{lemma} For any family $\fkP(U)$ of POVMs of $\Pfnt{D}$ with outcomes $U$, the induced model $\cM(\fkP)$ is $\CP$-closed. \end{lemma}

 \begin{proof} It suffices to observe that by definition, $\CP$ maps on $\cS(\Pfnt{E})$ preserve $\cS(\Pfnt{E})$, and POVMs of $\Pfnt{D}$ with outcomes $U$ commute with $\CP$ maps on $\cS(\Pfnt{E})$. \end{proof}